behzad17/podcast-experts-backend/README.md

 ## Project Overview

-Podcast Experts is a platform where users can:
+CONNECT is a platform where users can:

 - Discover and listen to podcasts
 - Create and manage their own podcasts
 - Comment on and like podcasts
 - Communicate with experts and other users
+- Browse expert profiles and connect with industry specialists
+- Access comprehensive About and Contact pages

 The backend is built with Django and Django REST Framework.
 The frontend is built with React.
-Media files (like podcast images) are stored using Cloudinary.
+Media files (like podcast images and expert profile pictures) are stored using Cloudinary.

 ---

 ## Main Features

-- User registration and login
+- User registration and login (Podcasters, Experts, Listeners)
-- Podcast listing, detail, and search
+- Podcast listing, detail, and search with category filtering
 - Podcast creation and editing (for podcasters)
-- Podcast categories
+- Podcast categories and featured content
 - Comments and likes on podcasts
-- Expert profiles and messaging
+- Expert profiles with expertise areas and ratings
+- Direct messaging between users
+- Bookmarking system for favorites
 - Admin panel for managing all data
+- Responsive design with mobile-optimized navigation
+- About and Contact pages with comprehensive information

 ---

 ## Models Explained

-### 1. **User**
+### 1. **User (CustomUser)**

-- Custom user model for authentication.
+- Custom user model for authentication
-- Users can be regular listeners, podcasters, or experts.
+- Users can be regular listeners, podcasters, or experts
+- Supports email verification and password management

 ### 2. **PodcasterProfile**

-- Linked to a user.
+- Linked to a user
-- Stores bio, website, and social links for podcasters.
+- Stores bio, website, and social links for podcasters
+- Manages podcaster-specific information

 ### 3. **ExpertProfile**

-- Linked to a user.
+- Linked to a user
-- Stores information about podcast experts.
+- Stores information about podcast experts
+- Includes expertise areas, bio, website, social media, and featured status
+- Profile pictures with Cloudinary integration

 ### 4. **Category**

-- Each podcast belongs to a category (e.g., Health, Technology).
+- Each podcast belongs to a category (e.g., Health, Technology, Business)
+- Supports filtering and organization

 ### 5. **Podcast**

-- Main model for podcasts.
+- Main model for podcasts
-- Fields: title, description, owner (podcaster), category, image, link, approval status, featured status, created/updated times.
+- Fields: title, description, owner (podcaster), category, image, link, approval status, featured status, created/updated times
+- Full CRUD operations with owner-only editing/deletion

 ### 6. **PodcastComment**

-- Users can comment on podcasts.
+- Users can comment on podcasts
-- Supports replies (threaded comments).
+- Supports threaded comments and replies
+- Owner-only editing and deletion

 ### 7. **PodcastLike**

-- Users can like podcasts.
+- Users can like podcasts
+- Tracks user interactions and engagement

 ### 8. **UserMessage**

-- Users can send messages to each other (including experts).
+- Users can send messages to each other (including experts)
+- Supports conversation threading

+### 9. **Bookmark**
+- Users can bookmark favorite experts and podcasts
+- Quick access to saved content

 ---

 ## How the Site Works

-- **Browse Podcasts:** Anyone can view the list of podcasts and see details.
+- **Browse Podcasts:** Anyone can view the list of podcasts and see details
-- **Register/Login:** Users can create an account to comment, like, or create podcasts.
+- **Register/Login:** Users can create an account to comment, like, or create podcasts
-- **Create Podcasts:** Podcasters can add new podcasts, including uploading an image.
+- **Create Podcasts:** Podcasters can add new podcasts, including uploading an image
-- **Comment & Like:** Users can comment on and like podcasts.
+- **Comment & Like:** Users can comment on and like podcasts
-- **Expert Interaction:** Users can view expert profiles and send messages.
+- **Expert Interaction:** Users can view expert profiles and send messages
+- **Bookmarking:** Save favorite content for easy access
-- **Admin Panel:** Site admins can manage users, podcasts, comments, and more.
+- **Admin Panel:** Site admins can manage users, podcasts, comments, and more
+- **Mobile Responsive:** Hamburger menu with auto-close functionality on mobile devices

 ---